6.1 - Reporting the Bilan Carbone®

 5. The organisation's GHG profile, listing emissions in tCO2e;

-2. The action plan via the set of action sheets;
+2. The action plan via all the action sheets;

-4. The indicators (monitoring, implementation and performance), and the monitoring system such as a dashboard used for tracking the transition plan, where applicable;
+4. The indicators (for monitoring, implementation and performance), and the monitoring system such as a dashboard used to track the transition plan, where applicable;

-Requirements for depositing assessments on the OCCF platform
+Requirements relating to the deposit of assessments on the OCCF platform

 The organisation's GHG profile is deposited anonymously at the end of the approach on the OCCF platform.
 In the event that the organisation has its assessment evaluated, the result of the evaluation will also appear in theObservatory of Carbon Accounting in France.

-This contributes to public knowledge in carbon accounting, in order to improve knowledge (notably statistical) about GHG emissions of different economic sectors.
+This contributes to public knowledge in carbon accounting, in order to improve understanding (notably statistical) of GHG emissions across different sectors of activity.

 Furthermore, the organisation may publish its assessment (in whole or in part) on its website, in its external documentation and on social networks.